My PCOS Weight Loss Story (From our Founder)

 DEC 04, 2020 POSTED BY: KARAGAN OSMANN PCOS

 As many of you know, I was diagnosed with PCOS when I was 14 years old.
 The first photo is not long following my diagnosis.
-I remember gaining nearly 50 pounds what seemed overnight – and I was so embarrassed of my weight.
+I remember gaining nearly 50 pounds seemingly overnight – and I was so embarrassed of my weight.
 I never saw it as something that would just be though – and I’ve spent the last 11+ years with a lot of ups & downs, and fluctuations.

 Many of you know my story.
 I felt I wasted the majority of my high school and college years, so worried about my weight that I never really lived my life.
 I wouldn’t go out to eat with friends, I practically starved myself eating 1200 calories a day, and then spending 2+ hours on the stairmaster every night and refusing to miss a day.
 Nothing ever would let me budge, and to be honest – it was SO HARD.

 The first time I found normalcy was when I started powerlifting.
 I was obsessed with lifting weights, because it was the first thing that ever let me eat a little more food, and see slight changes in my body.
 I started powerlifting when I was around 19 but got REALLY serious about it when I was 21-23.
 (I’ll post a video of me lifting in the comments if anyone is interested).
 This period was life changing, because I finally started to eat like a normal person again, and I had balance in my life.
 But I went so far in the other direction.
 I was sitting at 155 pounds, with 15% body fat and could lift A LOT of weight.
 But I completely ignored my PCOS, and had absolute exacerbated PCOS symptoms.
 Not only did I already have high testosterone from PCOS, but weight lifting also is known to boost testosterone… so it was the perfect storm.
 I had a lot of cystic acne on my body, hair growing on my chest, and NO period.